The Constitution as Applied Philosophy

 Article 1 – Methodology for selecting a legislative body; limited and explicit Legislative Powers; organization/operation/process

-Article 2 – Executive powers described; qualifications for office.
+Article 2 – Executive powers described, qualifications for office.

 Article 3 – Judicial Powers described; qualifications; removal.

-C. Embedding Slavery:
+A. Embedding Slavery:

 Article 1, Section 2, Clause 3 (3/5ths “compromise”);